D-Ribose Gummies

 Why D-Ribose Is Different in a Gummy

-The under-discussed issue: browning chemistry and drift
+The often-missed issue: browning chemistry and drift

-• Color drift (often trending from bright tones toward amber or brown over time)
+• Color drift — often trending from bright tones toward amber or brown over time

-• Texture changes (softening, toughening, or a firmer outer layer depending on moisture migration)
+• Texture changes — softening, toughening, or a firmer outer layer depending on moisture migration

-• Surface tack and stickiness (commonly worsens with humidity exposure)
+• Surface tack and stickiness — commonly worsens with humidity exposure

 Moisture Percentage Isn’t the Whole Story

-Two batches can look identical on paper with the same moisture percentage and still behave differently in packaging.
-If the aw isn’t controlled tightly, you may see gummies that clump, sweat, or stick to the liner-sometimes only after a few weeks on stability.
+Two batches can look identical on paper—same moisture percentage—and still behave differently in packaging.
+If aw isn’t controlled tightly, you may see gummies that clump, sweat, or stick to the liner, sometimes only after weeks on stability.
+Treat aw as a first-class quality attribute, not an optional data point.

 Choosing a Base: Gelatin vs. Pectin (Through a D-Ribose Lens)